Observe the following requirements to perform kernel zone evacuations:

 Enabled services – You must enable services as described in Enabling Services for Warm or Live Migration.

-User rights and authorizations – The user performing the evacuation must have rights profiles and authorizations as described in Assigning Rights to Users to Perform Kernel Zone Migrations.
-In addition, the user must have the Maintenance and Repair profile to run the sysadm maintain command.
+User rights and authorizations – The user performing the evacuation must have rights profiles and authorizations as described in Rights Required to Perform Kernel Zone Migrations.
+In addition, the user must have the Maintenance and Repair rights profile to run the sysadm maintain command.

 Non-interactive authentication – You must configure non-interactive authentication through a RAD transport between the source host and each destination in both directions.
 That is, the user performing the evacuation must be able to connect from source host to target host and from target host to source host using a RAD URI without being prompted for a password or to confirm key fingerprints.
 You may need to ensure that you can connect non-interactively using both the simple host name and the fully qualified host name, which includes the domain name.